juliustao/SNNW/README.md

 `snnw.dataset.mnist.convert.png_to_npy(png_dir, npy_dir)`

+*Note:* To use a custom dataset, please use the same format that the MNIST 'png' folder is in.
+Otherwise, you can feed in numpy arrays of similar form to the ones in the MNIST 'npy' folder.

 ## Get model config
 Set `config_path = ` the path to where you want to save the training/testing model's config file.
 Run